Cost Calculation and Global Pricing Strategy: A Real-world Case Study 🌐

 This article will discuss the cost calculation and global pricing strategy.
 Also, examine the Soviet material balance system and its shortcomings from a modern-day pricing perspective, including the contemporary observations of economists Ludwig von Mises and F.A.
 Hayek.

 Cost Calculation and Global Pricing Strategy: a Real-world Case Study

-Think a world without prices is fantasy land?
+Do you think that a world without prices is fantasy land?
 Think again.
-It’s already happened in Russia 100 years ago.
+Russia already experienced this 100 years ago.

 How could a country survive in a world where commercialism is the dominant factor in a country’s progress?

-A world where wages are unnecessary to stimulate production and effort.
-A world where value is determined “according to [individual] ability” (or unit labour models) and production is determined “according to [individual] needs.”
+A world where wages are unnecessary to stimulate production and effort, a world where value is determined “according to [individual] ability” (or unit labour models) and production is determined “according to [individual] needs,” yes, imagine that world.
 Here, the pricing strategies in marketing were obliterated.

 Seems strange to think now, but yes, the old Soviet Union tried and failed to build a world where prices did not exist.
 It failed, leading to the downfall of the Soviet Union.

 The predominant driver of a world without prices was ‘Gosplan.’
 Gosplan is an abbreviation of Gosudarstvennyy Planovyy Komitet, an English State Planning Committee.
 It was a recommendation committee where all economic plans for the Soviet Union were made and then submitted to the Communist Party for approval.